Andrei Pfeiffer logo

 This one is actually true.
 From my own experience, test files are usually considerably larger than the source code they assert.

 So, I don't have any counterarguments here.
-However, I'm arguing if the reason for maintaining extra code is powerful enough to refuse the practice all along.
+However, I'm arguing if the reason for maintaining extra code is powerful enough to refuse the practice entirely.

 Who tests the tests?